MauriceJohannssen/MarchingCubes/README.md

-### Terrain with Marching Cubes using Perlin Noise & PNED
+### Terrain with "Marching Cubes" using "Advanced Perlin Noise" & PNED
 ***
 In this project, I created several tools using "Advanced Perlin Noise" with several enhancements in combination with "Marching Cubes" to create endless variations of 3-dimensional terrains. </br>